ChurchApps/FreeShowWeb/src/routes/docs/macos/+page.md

 !!!
 !!!step title="Open"|description='Go to "Applications", right-click on the FreeShow app, and click "Open"' !!!
-!!!step title="Prompt"|description='Click "Cancel"'
+!!!step title="Prompt"|description='Click "Cancel", instead of "Move to Trash"' !!!
-!!!
-!!!step title="Privacy&Security"|description='Go to "System Preferences" -> Security & Privacy -> Scroll down and click "Open anyway" next to "FreeShow was blocked[...]"'
-!!!
+!!!step title="Open"|description='Again, go to "Applications", right-click on the FreeShow app, and click "Open"' !!!
 !!!step title="Prompt"|description='Click "Open"'
 !!!